Bira/octopus-carnival/_drafts/lphr-scene-01.md

     - hells-rebels
 ---

-This is the first scene I did for the adventure.
+This is the first scene I did for my [solo Hell's Rebels campaign][1].
 Initially I wrote stuff into this file as it happened, alternating betweeen Player and GM roles as appropriate.
-Then I did an editing pass to properly format it for publication, also applying the slight retcons resulting from the [change][2] to Arcturus' background.
+Then I did several editing passes to properly format it for publication, add the correct links, and apply slight retcons resulting from the [change][2] to Arcturus' background.

 # [GM] Introduction